Angelina Jolie, Brad Pitt Renewed Romance Rumors Soar: Shiloh Jolie-Pitt To Trick-Or-Treat With Both Parents?

 Jolie participated in a lengthy appearance at the Academy of Motion Arts in Los Angeles.
 The mom of six responded to questions about directing First They Killed My Father prior to delighting her fans with individual discussions.

 Amid the rumors about reuniting with Brad, Pitt’s ex has been making the rounds to promote her film.
 She also participated in a Los Angeles screening of the movie, which Angelina produced and wrote as well as directed.
-As part of her humanitarian efforts as a United Nations Ambassador, Jolie stopped by the UN headquarters in New York City late last week.
+As part of her humanitarian efforts as a United Nations ambassador, Jolie stopped by the UN headquarters in New York City late last week.

 Halloween Ideal Time For Angelina’s And Brad’s Public Reunion?